jameszhang244/AnomalyDetection-Old/README.md

 BDTonSimulatedDataDegreeDurationTest.ipynb

 ### Data
-The modified Boston housing dataset consists of 489 data points, with each datapoint having 3 features.
-This dataset is a modified version of the Boston Housing dataset found on the UCI Machine Learning Repository.
+We use two different datasets to test the functionality of the new machine learning algorithms as applied to network anomaly detection: one a simulated data, the other, real data.

 Features

-Throughput: the amount of data that can be transferred over a period of time (25s) Packet loss rate: the percentage of lost packets over the total transferred packets in one-minute intervals One-way delay (OWD): delay (in ms) separately for each direction of a path
+Throughput: the amount of data that can be transferred over a period of time (25s)
+Packet loss rate: the percentage of lost packets over the total transferred packets in one-minute intervals
+One-way delay (OWD): delay (in ms) separately for each direction of a path
 Traceroute: the path and transition time between the source and destination